garretfick/garretfick.github.io/_posts/2015-11-20-using-redis-as-worker-queue-on-heroku.md

 $python manage.py scheduler
 ```

-If your tasks produce any outut, you will see them in the worker's terminal.
+If your tasks produce any output, you will see them in the worker's terminal.

 ## Provision Heroku Add-on

-In order to be able to use [RedisToGo](https://elements.heroku.com/addons/redistogo) on Heroku, you need to povision the addon.
-Run the following to provision the addon:
+In order to be able to use [RedisToGo](https://elements.heroku.com/addons/redistogo) on Heroku, you need to provision the add-on.
+Run the following to provision the add-on:

 ```sh
 heroku addons:create redistogo:nano